michaelklopf/firstopenui5project/README.md

 OData service errors should be prevented by starting Chrome with the arguments --disable-web-security

-Like this in your PowerShell
+Start Chrome like this in your PowerShell
 cd 'C:\Program Files (x86)\Google\Chrome\Application'
 ./chrome.exe --disable-web-security